How to Maximise Conversion Rate by Choosing the Right Promotion for your Customers

-Offering discount should be used sparingly however, as this approach could lead to customers purposely leaving items in their shopping basket with the incentive of having the price reduced!
+Offering discounts should be used sparingly, however, as this approach could lead to customers purposely leaving items in their shopping basket with the incentive of having the price reduced!

 Ensure promotion offers are clear

-In order to save any confusion, you MUST make sure that the terms of respective promotion that is being offered is clear to the customer.
+In order to save any confusion, you MUST make sure that the terms of the respective promotion that is being offered is clear to the customer.
 For this reason, it would be advisable to have the promotion on view throughout the customer journey of the purchase to save any confusion as this could lead to lost purchases.

-If a customer is expecting a certain promotion and they haven’t been awarded with it, this can cause distrust and can therefore negatively affect your reputation.
+If a customer is expecting a certain promotion and they haven’t been awarded it, this can cause distrust and can therefore negatively affect your reputation.
 Speaking of which…